The Abyssale plugin for Figma makes it easy to turn your designs into fully editable templates that can be used directly in Abyssale.

 Install the Plugin on Figma

-Before you can use the plugin, you’ll need to add it manually to Figma.
-This only takes a couple of minutes and works exclusively on the Figma desktop app.
+Before you can use the plugin, you’ll need to add it to Figma.
+This only takes a couple of minutes.

-In the top menu, go to Plugins → Development → Import plugin from manifest... and select the
+In the top menu, go to Plugins → Manage plugins

 Connect Figma to Your Abyssale Account